 But then comes I Speed At Night that impresses on speed (no kidding) and an acceptable solo, but severely lacks on structure.
 Simplistically noodling about the track like Scorpions on a bad day will just not do, even for a Dio track with all its brownie points attached.
 Eat Your Heart Out – the other dud – almost made me go to sleep by sheer boredom.

-So, yes, it is a good album, but the tracks barely making it on dry ground pull this album severely back from trve metal greatness.
+So, yes, it is a good album, but the tracks that barely making it onto dry ground pull this album severely back from trve metal greatness.
 And that is deplorable when looking at the talent amassed in this band back in time.
-Hard judgement for this die-hard fan, I can tell ya.
+Hard judgment for this die-hard fan, I can tell ya.
 But this is where we are.